dnelson86/arepo/documentation/source/diagnosticfiles.md

 the timestep criterion and allowed by the binary hierarchy of time steps.
 Each for each timestep, a linked list of particles on this particular integration step exists, and their statistics are reported  in `timebins.txt`.
-In this file, the number of gas cells and collisionless-particles in each timebin (i.e. integration timestep) is reported for each sync-point, as well as the cpu time and fraction spent on each timebin.
+In this file, the number of gas cells and collisionless particles in each timebin (i.e. integration timestep) is reported for each sync-point, as well as the cpu time and fraction spent on each timebin.
 A typical bock looks like